Cricut Basics-3D Layered Paper Projects Tips, Tricks and 55 Shadow Box Ideas

 Step 5: Load your cutting mat into your cutting machine.
 Follow the instructions on the screen to cut each color/layer of your design.

-To remove the cardstock from the cutting mat, make sure you roll/gently bend your mat so that the paper pops off, instead of pulling your paper off of the mat.
-This will help you avoid getting curled paper.
+Remove the cardstock from the cutting mat by rolling/gently bending your mat so that the paper pops off instead of pulling the cardstock off of the mat.
+This avoids the cardstock from curling.

 Step 6: Lay out your layers on your cutting mat so that they are all lined up in the correct order.